- Home

 About the Community Driven Outreach Initiative

-The goal of the CDO Initiative is to ensure that disproportionately impacted communities continue to have equitable access to health information, resources, and vaccines while addressing the social determinants of health amplified by the pandemic.
-The CDO Initiative helps to build community capacity for long-term recovery and resilience to better position communities for future public health emergencies.
+The state Department of Health's (DOH) Community Driven Outreach (CDO) Initiative started in November 2022 and concluded May 31, 2025.
+The initiative worked to help disproportionately impacted communities get equitable access to health information, resources, and vaccines while addressing the social determinants of health amplified by the COVID-19 pandemic.
+This work sought to build community capacity for long-term recovery and resilience to better position communities for future public health emergencies.

 Priority Intersections: